KanjiBase/KanTanJi/DATA_INPUT.md

 Dependening on the keys mentioned above, the row also can or must define other keys:
  - kanji - if used and *tango* not present, the row defines a kanji entry, the value is used as a kanji ID
    - imi - **required**, the meaning of the kanji symbol
-   - onyomi - the onyomi reading, optional, defined once per unique reading
+   - onyomi - the onyomi reading, optional, defined once per unique reading, supports also multiple readings separated by japanese comma ('、')
-   - kunyomi - the kunyomi reading, optional, defined once per unique reading
+   - kunyomi - the kunyomi reading, optional, defined once per unique reading, supports also multiple readings separated by japanese comma ('、')
  - tango - if used, row treated as a vocabulary kanji
    - kanji - **required**, the reference to the kanji value
    - imi - **required**, the meaning of the vocabulary entry